Adam needed a specialist Strike Force Powerchair to stay on top of his game, and compete on an even playing field with other players.Read more

 Joshua loves playing boccia and wanted to study a sports science course at University, but his care hours didn't support his education.

-Muscular Dystrophy UK is supporting individuals and families affected by muscle-wasting conditions at regional information and support days.
+Muscular Dystrophy UK is holding an information and support day for families from South Asian backgrounds who are affected by muscle-wasting conditions

 Thanks to a grant from the Joseph Patrick Trust, Kai now has a new powerchair that caters for his complex and changing needs, and which he likens to a rather fancy sports car.